mkubiophysics/DNRBG-An-integrative-pipeline-for-assembly-of-bacterial-genomes/README.md

 **USAGE**

-./dnrgb.sh read1.fastq read2.fastq
+`./dnrgb.sh read1.fastq read2.fastq`

 where fastq_1 and fastq_2 are raw sequences, paired-end read one and two, respectively.

 Docker To install docker you can see https://docs.docker.com/engine/install/ubuntu/.
-To use docker please use pull command docker pull somil131/dnrgb_genome_assembly:latest.
+To use docker please use pull command `docker pull mkulab/dnrgb:latest`

 **Docker Command**